Brexit drama: British parliament rejects Boris Johnson’s timeline

 The vote likely makes it impossible for Mr Johnson to fulfil his promise to take Britain out of the EU on the scheduled date of October 31.

-Labour leader Jeremy Corbyn said the Commons has refused to be “bounced” into passing the deal.
+Labour leader Jeremy Corbyn said the Commons had refused to be “bounced” into passing the deal.

 Tweet from @BBCPolitics